yramirez66/dbt-server/README.md

 Somethings to consider include the following:
 - Ensure there is a default	VPC network and at least one default subnet with the appropriate rules
 - Add a redis instance into the cloud run instance:
-    - Step 1: Click on the Cloud Run Instance
+    - STEP 1: Click on the Cloud Run Instance
-    - Step 2: Go into the Integration tab in the instance
+    - STEP 2: Go into the Integration tab in the instance
-    - Step 3: Click on the Redis - Google Cloud Memorystore option and create!
+    - STEP 3: Click on the Redis - Google Cloud Memorystore option and create!